riedelcastro/ucleed/README.md

     $ mvn exec:exec -Dexec.executable="java" -Dexec.args="-Xmx1g -Dprop=props/example.prop  -cp %classpath cc.refectorie.proj.bionlp2011.ClearAnnotated"

 to clear the database (this is actually only necessary if you want to rerun experiments but it shouldn't hurt).
-The do )
+Then do

     $ mvn exec:exec -Dexec.executable="java" -Dexec.args="-Xmx1g -Dprop=props/example.prop  -cp %classpath cc.refectorie.proj.bionlp2011.LowLevelAnnotation dev train test"

 This will add tokenize, sentence-split etc. the data specified in the prop file.